 Dr Fox prices are 25%–50% lower than other UK online clinics.

-In men thrush can cause soreness and inflammation of the head of the penis.
+In men thrush can cause red spots or a rash on the head of the penis.

 Why some people get thrush

 Most women and men who get thrush symptoms are entirely healthy.
 The yeast causing thrush is naturally occurring and is often present in the vagina and in other places on the body.
 It normally does not cause symptoms.

 The reason thrush becomes active and produces symptoms from time to time in some people is not well understood.
 Symptomatic thrush is more common with diabetes, in pregnancy, when antibiotics are being taken, and when there is a generalised illness reducing the body's immunity.
 In most cases thrush just flares up for no known reason.

 Treatment for thrush

 Dr Fox provides the most widely used types of capsules and creams to treat thrush.
 The capsule contains the antifungal medication fluconazole and is a single dose treatment.
 The creams and pessary contain an antifungal called clotrimazole.

 Thrush in women is usually treated with pessaries or cream inserted in the vagina and creams applied to the skin around the entrance to the vagina.
 The pessary or vaginal cream can be either a single one-off dose or daily dose for 3-6 days.
 The external cream is usually applied 2-3 times daily for a week.